itsmartinwho/foresight-cdss-mvp/docs/architecture.md

 The project utilizes `pnpm` for package management.
 The `node_modules` directory can be large (several hundred MB) due to development-time dependencies that include pre-compiled binaries.
 Key contributors include:
 *   `next` and its SWC compiler: Essential for the Next.js framework.
 *   `@cloudflare/workerd`: Required for previewing and building Cloudflare Worker bundles.
-*   Large libraries like `date-fns` (all locales) and `lucide-react` (all icons): Tree-shaking significantly reduces their size in the final client bundle.
+*   Large libraries like `date-fns` (all locales) and `phosphor-react` (all icons): Tree-shaking significantly reduces their size in the final client bundle.

 These development dependencies do not impact the size of the production client bundles, which are typically small.